Frank A. Tredinnick, Jr., Executive Director of New England Association of Colleges & Secondary Schools, speaks at Commencement.

-The Honorary Nancy Ann Gattuso Holman, Superior Court Judge in the State of Washington, speaks at Commencement.
+The Honorable Nancy Ann Gattuso Holman, Washington State Superior Court Justice, speaks at commencement.

 Emerson Greenaway, director of the Free Library of Philadelphia and chairman of Wheaton’s Library Visiting Committee, is awarded an honorary degree.

-Ruth Capers McKay, Dean of the New England Conservatory and Wheaton Trustee, is an Honorary Degree Recipient.
+Ruth Capers McKay, dean of the New England Conservatory and Wheaton trustee, is awarded an honorary degree.